CEO & Senior Management Team

 Kit Stoner, Chief Executive

 Kit has worked at BCT since 2002, joining as Training Development Officer.
 She has since worked in many roles at BCT: as Training and Helpline Manager, as Director of Operations and as Deputy Chief Executive.
-From 2014 she became Joint Chief Executive with Julia Hanmer.
+From 2014 she became Joint Chief Executive with Julia Hanmer and in spring 2018 she became sole CEO.

 Before entering the world of conservation, Kit worked in publishing, advertising and training.